 The mechanism of purring is still poorly understood, but it is the most commonly recognised sign of a happy cat.
 Purring can be as loud as a Mack truck or barely perceivable.

-While purring is a sign that a cat is happy, cats will also purr when they are in pain or dying.
+While purring is a sign that a cat is happy, cats will also purr when they are in pain and can even occur while cats die.
 It is thought that purring helps to calm the cat.

 Talking and chirping

 Every cat is different when it comes to talking; some will vocalise all day; others are quiet.
 Every cat owner knows that the cat’s meow has different meanings and must be taken into context.
 Cats meow when they want dinner, are scared (our cat howls when it’s windy), want to be let in or out, and a general ‘hello, nice to see you when you come home from work.

 Some cats will also chirp to their human family, which sounds like a ‘brrruppp’.
 While meowing can have many meanings, a chirp (or a trill) is a friendly greeting used by some cats.
 We fostered a calico domestic shorthair (who ended up staying) called Melody, and she is a chirper.
 We didn’t name her ourselves, but I am sure she was given this name because of her friendly vocalisations.
 She doesn’t use it on the other cats, just around her humans.

 If you have a cat who suddenly starts vocalising more, it may be a sign of heat (in entire female cats), stress, anxiety, pain or a neurological disturbance and the cat should be evaluated by a veterinarian.

 Open and positive body language

 A happy cat will greet you with an upright tail that is slightly relaxed and bent at the tip, forward-facing ears and relaxed whiskers.
 They will make eye contact with you.

 Their resting and sleeping positions can give a lot away too.
 A relaxed cat may assume the bread loaf position, with all four limbs under the body, or sleep on his back exposing the vulnerable belly.